nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 | `-n`, `--name`  | :hash:   | Keywords to filter by name          |
 | `-e`, `--email` | :hash:   | Keywords to filter by email         |

-:hash: - exactly one flag must be specified
+:hash: - exactly one of the flags for name and email must be specified

 * Only the name or email is searched.
 * The search is case-insensitive, e.g. `hans` will match `Hans`.